StijndeK/N.A.D.VisualParameterAdaption/README.md

 # N.A.D.
 Visual Parameter Adaption
 VPA is a prototype tool that uses a visual overview and interface along with the automatic file loading functionality carried over from [N.A.D Automatic File Loading](https://github.com/StijndeK/N.A.D.AutomaticSoundloader)
 , to look into upgrading the process of prototyping nonlinear systems and improving (interdisciplinary) communication.
-Because audio is a nonvisual medium and therefore always is experienced linearely, it can prove difficult to fully understand nonlinear audiosystems design.
+Because audio is a nonvisual medium and therefore always is experienced linearely, it can prove difficult to clearly communicate about  nonlinear audiosystems design.

 ## NADT
 Procedural Audio System (working title) is the third experiment in a range of experiments meant to adress obstructions in the process of designing and prototyping nonlinear audiosystems.
 [Click here](http://sdkoning.com/PF/N.A.D.T..html) for more information on the project.